This page provides access to information about current course offerings in bioengineering. Both graduate and

 The course catalog is maintained by the university.
-Visit the bioengineering department’s catalog page to see up-to-date course codes and descriptions for classes in both bioengineering and bioinformatics.
+Visit the bioengineering department’s catalog page to see up-to-date course codes and descriptions of classes.

 Bioengineering Course Guides and Resources

-- Summer 2020 course schedule: Department-only summary of courses for summer 2020
+- Spring 2021 course schedule: Department-only summary of courses for spring 2021

 - Fall 2020 course schedule: Department-only summary of courses for fall 2020

 - UIC schedule of classes (Banner link): Complete listing of UIC course schedules